 Our operating income and net income depend to a great extent on net interest margin (i.e., the difference between the interest yields earned on cash, loans, securities and other interest-bearing assets and the interest rates paid on interest-bearing deposits, borrowings and other liabilities).
 Net interest margin is affected by changes in market interest rates because different types of assets and liabilities may react differently, and at different times, to market interest rate changes.
 When interest-bearing liabilities mature or reprice more quickly than interest-earning assets in a period, an increase in market rates of interest could reduce net interest income.
 Similarly, when interest-earning assets mature or reprice more quickly than interest-bearing liabilities, falling interest rates could reduce net interest income.
-In addition, because a significant majority of our funding consists of non-interest-bearing deposits and a substantial amount of our assets are invested in cash and cash equivalents, a decrease in short-term interest rates income without a corresponding reduction in our interest expense, which would reduce our net interest income without a corresponding reduction in our interest expense, which would reduce our net interest income.
-While we have recently benefitted from high short-term rates, the Federal Reserve has indicated that it may begin reducing its target federal funds rate in 2024.
-To the extent short-term rates decline, our net interest income would be adversely affected.
+In addition, because a significant majority of our funding consists of non-interest-bearing deposits and a substantial amount of our assets are invested in cash and cash equivalents, a decrease in short-term interest rates would be expected to immediately reduce our interest income without a corresponding reduction in our interest expense, which would reduce our net interest income.
+While we have recently benefitted from high short-term rates, the Federal Reserve began reducing its target federal funds rate in September 2024.
+Declining interest rates will adversely affect our net interest income.
 Any of these conditions would be expected to adversely affect our business, results of operations and financial condition.